vnemes/PiCar/README.md

 **Steering Controller extension** provides a set of services in order to control the DC motor responsible with steering the wheels of the car.
 **Ultrasonic Sensor extension** contains the low-level driver responsible with the *HC-SR04* sensor.
 The module provides cyclic readings of the distance to any obstacle in front of the vehicle, accesible through the service registered on DBus.
 **Camera extension** is the service responsible with capturing the stream from the RPi Camera v2 and forwarding it to the network, where it can be accesible to the *Mobile controller & consumer*.
-**Accelerometer extension** represents the driver of the *GY-521* accelerometer & gyroscope sensor.
-The module provides a set of services through which the current speed and direction is determined.
+**GPS extension** represents the driver of the *VN2828U7G5LF* GPS sensor.
+The module provides a service through which the current latitude, longitude and altitude can be retrieved.
 **Remote Control subsystem** is the interface through which the embedded system is controlled.
 Its implementation consists of a Django Webserver through which internet connection and routing is performed.
 **Mobile controller & consumer** represents the *Android* application used to control the vehicle, view various metrics from the sensors (e.g. speed, distance), and display the video stream transmitted by the embedded subsystem.
 **OTA Configuration & Upgrade subsystem** is the module making the over-the-air configurations and upgrades to the sensors/the car controller subsystem possible.
-The subsystem provides an interface for an external user to send upgrade packets to the embedded system in a secure way - user must be authenticated, payload must be digitally signed, the system must be connected to a Wi-Fi Network.
+The subsystem provides an interface for an external user to send upgrade packets to the embedded system in a secure way - user must be authenticated and the system must be connected to a Wi-Fi Network.
 **Web interface** contains the *mainenance console* togheder with the update & configure panel used by an external administrator to modify various modules of the embedded system remotely.

 ## Hardware Design